khtan/FoundationsOfPythonProgramming1/README.md

 The current preponderance of Linux Docker machines is due to the fact that Windows Docker is not yet available in CircleCi.
 There is a noticeable execution time increase when using a Windows VM vs a Docker file.
 When CircleCi makes Windows Docker available, I will update my testing suite.

 The IDEs listed are what I use in my development as examples.
-Since they are just source repositories, any environment will do, so long as you know how to set things up.
+Since they are just source repositories, any IDE will do, so long as you know how to set things up.

   | Language | CircleCi     | Unit Testing Framework | IDE               |
   |----------|--------------|------------------------|-------------------|